davidbwaters/11ty-snowpack-skeleton/README.md

-# New Project
+# 11ty snowpack skeleton

+clean barebones snowpack 11ty base with a workaround for those who couldn't get hmr working with snowpack's 11ty starter.

+## amazing non-features

+- doesn't assume you (want to) use postcss or tailwind or webpack
+- basic minification for inline page-specific/critical css
+- external global/app css file and example template css for shared styles

-> ✨ Bootstrapped with Create Snowpack App (CSA).
+> ✨ bootstrapped with create snowpack app (csa) and modded (see above).

+## credits

+i gutted the basic structer or more complex starters and others (11st was useful) and only left in or added parts useful for a modular structure.

-## Available Scripts
+## scripts

-### npm start
+### yarn start

-Runs the app in the development mode.
-Open http://localhost:8080 to view it in the browser.
+runs the app in the development mode. open http://localhost:8080 to view it in the browser.

-The page will reload if you make edits.
+the page will reload if you make edits.
-You will also see any lint errors in the console.

-### npm run build
+### yarn build

-Builds a static copy of your site to the `build/` folder.
+builds a static copy of your site to the `dist/` folder.
+11ty's html is outputted to `/build`, but i couldn't get snowpack's hmr to work when sharing an output folder, so this is mounted with snowpack.

+tl;dr you can ignore `/build` for now and i'll try to update with a non-hacky solution

-Your app is ready to be deployed!
+your app is ready to be deployed!

-**For the best production performance:** Add a build bundler plugin like [@snowpack/plugin-webpack](https://github.com/snowpackjs/snowpack/tree/main/plugins/plugin-webpack) or [snowpack-plugin-rollup-bundle](https://github.com/ParamagicDev/snowpack-plugin-rollup-bundle) to your `snowpack.config.json` config file.

-### Q: What about Eject?

-No eject needed!
-Snowpack guarantees zero lock-in, and CSA strives for the same.